Madeira firecrest: Distribution and habitat

 The Madeira firecrest is endemic to the main island of Madeira.
-It occurs mainly at higher levels from 600 to 1,550 m (1,950–4,900 ft) in all types of forests and scrub, but with a preference for tree heaths.
+It occurs mainly at higher levels from 600 to 1,550m (1,950–4,900ft) in all types of forests and scrub, but with a preference for tree heaths.
 It can also descend to lower areas after breeding.
 Although it is strongly adapted to endemic tree heaths, it also breeds in broom, Vaccinium, relict laurel forest, oak-dominated deciduous forest and stands of the introduced Japanese cedar, Cryptomeria japonica.
 It is absent from the alien eucalyptus and acacia plantations which have replaced much of the endemic Madeiran laurel forest.

 Behaviour

 Breeding

 The male Madeira firecrest sings during the breeding season, often with its crest raised, and has a display which involves pointing its bill at another bird, showing the crest and strong face pattern.
 This differs from the display of the plainer-faced goldcrest, which bows its head to emphasize the crest.
 The Madeira firecrest is monogamous.
 As is typical for the family, the nest is a closed cup built in three layers with a small entrance hole near its top.
 The nest's outer layer is made from moss, small twigs, cobwebs and lichen, the spider webs also being used to attach the nest to the thin branches that support it.
 The middle layer is moss, and this is lined with feathers (up to 3,000) and hair.
 It is constructed by the female alone, although the male will accompany the female while she builds the nest over a period of a few days to three weeks.